MerosCrypto/Meros/docs/Protocol/Lattice.md

     memory = 8,
     parallelism = 1
     data = hash,
-    salt = proof with no leading zeros
+    salt = proof with no leading 0s
 ) > sendDiffuclty
 ```

 Once a Send has been confirmed, the amount is subtracted from the sender's Account's balance.

-`Send` has a message length of 144 bytes; the 32 byte sender, the four byte nonce, the 32 byte output, the eight byte amount, the 64 byte Ed25519 signature, and the four byte proof.
+`Send` has a message length of 144 bytes; the 32 byte sender, the 4 byte nonce, the 32 byte output, the 8 byte amount, the 64 byte Ed25519 signature, and the 4 byte proof.

 ### Receive